 - 7.3.1 The health, vitality and viability of town centres depends upon their accessibility, attractiveness and ability to retain and develop a wide range of facilities and attract continued investment.
 The Council intends to develop key local indicators relating to the vitality and viability of the district's town centres this data will then be reported in the Annual Monitoring Report.
 Retaining a significant proportion of A1 retail units in town centres is key in achieving this vision.
-Non-retail uses such as financial services, cafés, restaurants and public houses can also play a role in the viability of town centres and may be appropriate complementary uses, provided that the retail function of the centre is not undermined.. - 7.3.2 The town centres of Ely, Soham and Littleport are key areas for shopping, leisure and business activity in the district.
+Non-retail uses such as financial services, cafés, restaurants and public houses can also play a role in the viability of town centre is not undermined.. - 7.3.2 The town centres of Ely, Soham and Littleport are key areas for shopping, leisure and business activity in the district.
 The boundaries of the town centres are shown in the maps below.
 A 'primary shopping frontage' (as well as 'secondary shopping frontage') has been defined for the larger centre of Ely, where the retail shops are concentrated.
 The extent of the town centre boundaries and the primary shopping frontage may be subject to change over the Plan period, and the Council will review this through regular town centre 'health check' surveys.